fmaste/Haskell/doc/EvaluationStrategies.md

 In a purely functional language the function return values are identical for identical arguments.
 Obviously call-by-reference introduces side effects.

-No wonder why Haskell and GHC try to stay true to theory by extending lambda calculus.
+No wonder why Haskell and GHC do everything possible to stay true to the theory when extending lambda calculus.
 See
 [Type checker and type inference in action](doc/TypeCheckingAndInference.md) to get an idea of what it means for the usability of the language to be pure (no side-effects), non-strict and statically typed.